Paul Manafort Kept In Solitary Confinement 23 Hours Per Day, Filings Show

 Former Trump campaign chairman Paul Manafort is being kept in solitary confinement 23 hours per day, The Hill reports.

-Manafort’s attorney, Kevin Downing, wrote the following in an appeal for his client’s release, published on courthousenews.com.
+Manafort’s attorney, Kevin Downing, wrote the following in an appeal for his client’s release, published on Courthouse News.

 “Defendant Paul J. Manafort, Jr. is currently facing two federal criminal trials in separate districts: One is set to begin on July 25, the other on September 17.
 The decision under review, revoking Mr. Manafort’s bail less than 45 days before the first of those impending trials, makes it effectively impossible for Mr. Manafort to prepare for them.
 Mr. Manafort, moreover, is now housed in solitary confinement because the facility cannot otherwise guarantee his safety.
 He is locked in his cell for at least 23 hours per day (excluding visits from his attorneys), at a facility approximately two hours from his legal team.”